 - Collect new strategies for your students and clients to help them reduce stress and enhance resilience

-- Apply mindfulness practices to address behavioral problems in the classroom
+- Apply mindfulness practices to remove barriers to learning

 - Learn how to reduce feelings of burnout and help refresh your passion for teaching